-The minimum dose achieved in the irradiation field should be 25 Gy with no part receiving greater than 50 Gy.
+The minimum expexted dose of irradiation is 25 Gy and no part of the component should receive more than 50 Gy.

-Red cells may be irradiated at any time up to 14 days after collection, and thereafter stored for a further 14 days from irradiation.
+Red cells may be irradiated at any time up to 14 days after collection, and thereafter stored for a further 14 days from the date of irradiation.

-Platelets can be irradiated at any stage in their 5 day storage and thereafter can be stored up to their normal shelf life of five days after collection.
+Platelets can be irradiated at any stage in their shelf-life and thereafter stored up to their normal 5 day expiry.

-Granulocytes for all recipients should be irradiated as soon as possible after production, and thereafter transfused with minimal delay.
+Granulocytes should be irradiated as soon as possible after manufacture, and thereafter transfused with minimal delay.

 Side effects and hazards

-Gamma irradiation of red cells increases level of extracellular potassium.
-The clinical significance of this potassium load depends on both the speed and volume of the transfusion, as well as the age of the blood.
+Ionising gamma or X-ray irradiation of red cells causes an increase in the level of extracellular potassium.
+The clinical significance of the potassium load depends on the speed and volume of the transfusion, as well as the age of the blood.

-Blood should be used within 24 hours of irradiation for intrauterine and exchange transfusion.
+Blood for intrauterine and exchange transfusion should be used within 24 hours of irradiation.

-The following tool provides health professionals with guidance on situations when the use of irradiated cellular components is appropriate.
+The following tool provides health professionals with guidance on the appropriate use of irradiated cellular components.
 This guidance may not be appropriate in all patient situations, and individual circumstances may dictate an alternative approach.